What's a Forex Stop Loss? and Factors to Consider When Setting Forex Stop Loss Orders

 Some of the general guidelines used to set stop loss orders are:

 1. Risk - How much is one willing to lose on a single forex trade transaction.
-The general rule is that a forex trader should never lose more than 2 percent of the total forex account capital on any one single trade transaction.
+The general rule is that a trader should never lose more than 2 percent of the total forex account capital on any one single trade transaction.

 2. Volatility - this refers to the daily price range movement of a currency pair.
 If a currency pair routinely moves up and down in a range of 100 pips or more over the course of the day, then you cannot set a tight stop loss.
 If you do, you'll be taken out of the trade position by the normal market volatility.

 3. Risk to reward ratio - this is the measure of potential reward to risk.
 If the market conditions are favorable then it's possible to comfortably give your open forex trade more room.
-However, if the forex market is too choppy it then becomes too risky to open a forex trade transaction without a tight stop loss - then don't make the forex trade at all.
-The risk to reward ratio is not in your favor and even setting tight stops will not guarantee profitable results.
+However, if the forex market is too choppy it then becomes too risky to open a forex trade without a tight stop loss - then do not make the forex trade at all.
+The risk to reward ratio is not in your favor & even setting tight stops will not guarantee profitable results.
 It would be wiser to look for a better forex trade position to next time.

-4. Position size - if the forex trade position size opened is too big then even the smallest decimal price movement will be fairly large in percentage terms.
+4. Position size - if the forex trade size opened is too big then even the smallest decimal price movement will be fairly large in percentage terms.
 This means that you have to set a tight stop loss which may be taken out more easily.
-In most cases it's better to adjust to a smaller forex trade position size so as to give your forex trade more space for fluctuation, thereby setting a reasonable stop loss level for this stop loss order while at the same time reducing the risk of your stop loss order being taken out quickly by market volatility.
+In most cases it's better to adjust to a smaller forex trade position size so as to give your forex trade more space for fluctuation, thereby setting a reasonable stop loss level for this stop loss order while at same time reducing the risk of your stop loss order being taken out quickly by market volatility.

 5. Account Capital - If your forex account is under-capitalized then you will not be able to set your stop loss order levels accordingly, because you will have a large amount of money in a single forex trade position which will force you to set very tight stops.
-If this is the case, you should think seriously about whether you have enough capital to trade Forex in the first place.
+If this is case, you should think seriously about whether you've enough capital to trade Forex in the first place.